rjhinrichs/aimoralcode/_pages/introduction.md

 These values form the gravitational center of ethical AI—an inner compass through which all other values must align.

+---

 ### 2. Instrumental Values

 These values activate the Core—making ethics not only meaningful, but actionable.
-They are the engineering principles of moral resilience:
+They are the engineering principles of moral resilience.

 - **Innovation** – Responsible creativity for long-term societal benefit
 - **Sustainability** – Commitment to environmental and systemic longevity

 They are not merely extensions of efficiency or performance, but reflect value-sensitive design that scales across time, ecosystems, and generations.

+---

 ### 3. Conditional Values

 These values are context-sensitive.
-They rise in relevance depending on the domain, risk profile, use case, or sociocultural conditions:
+They rise in relevance depending on the domain, risk profile, use case, or sociocultural conditions.

 - **Accountability** – Enforcement, traceability, and recourse
 - **Autonomy** – Protection of agency and informed consent